India's rural economy hit hard as informal lending breaks down

-MUMBAI Life was good for Mitharam Patil, a wealthy money lender from a small village in the Indian state of Maharashtra.
+MUMBAI (Reuters) - Life was good for Mitharam Patil, a wealthy money lender from a small village in the Indian state of Maharashtra.

 Small-time financiers like Patil would typically lend cash to farmers and traders every day, providing a vital source of funding for a rural economy largely shut out of the banking sector, albeit at interest rates of about 24 percent.